hyperjumptech/monika/docs/src/pages/quick-start.md

 ## Quick Start

-Follow the following steps to quickly monitor this Monica website and to get notification when the website is down via email using Gmail.
+At the center of monica is a configuration file.
+Follow the following steps to quickly setup monitoring and get notification when the website is down via Gmail.

 1. Create a `config.json` file and fill it out with the following